-Lost Keys and Temporary Keys
+Lost ID Card and Temporary Keys

-It's the responsibility of the resident to report lost keys to the Seawolf Service Center.
+It's the responsibility of the resident to report lost ID card to the Seawolf Service Center.
 There is a non-refundable fee for replacing your Seawolf ID card.
-If students misplaced their key or locked themselves out of their units, they can visit one of the kiosks (Zinfandel lobby, Cellars in Sauvignon, or near Beaujolais pool) to get a three day temporary card.
+If students misplace their ID card or lock themselves out of their units, ...they will be able to gain access by use of a temporary access card good for three days.
 The resident must get their Seawolf card re-encoded before their temp card expires.
 If the resident fails to re-encode their Seawolf card by the expiration date and is locked out after hours, they will need to contact the RA on-call for a lockout.
 The first lockout service is free; second, third, and fourth are \$25, and fifth and beyond are \$50 each.
 Educational intervention for misuse of lockout services may be implemented for repeat offenders.